Enter the fleshly site-specific, multi-sensory installation by Cairns-based, Canadian-born artist India Collins.

 This new sculpture will honour your contributions and intimate storytelling; ultimately celebrating the process of transference and renewal whilst paying homage to local women’s vulnerabilities and victories.”

-Please make contributions within the gallery exhibition.
+Please make contributions within the gallery exhibition at NorthSite OR you can contribute a story here.